JoostImpink/regulation-induced-disclosures/README.md

   			10K_filings\	folder with downloaded 10Ks

 	Note:
-	- The main folder (in this case `F:\temp\` can be set in a macro variable `projectDir`
+	- The main folder used in the code (`F:\temp\`) can be set to another folder in a macro variable `projectDir`.

 ### Steps

 1. Set up folder structure, download and extract SEC filings archive
 2. SAS: Download and extract zipfile of SEC filings archive, create dataset with ids and urls, and export it
-3. Perl: Download the 10-Ks see per/download.perl, optional (code not included): Scan 10-Ks to get fiscal year end (variable 'CONFORMED PERIOD OF REPORT' in the 10-K header)
+3. Perl: Download the 10-Ks see per/download.perl
 4. SAS: Create dataset based of Compustat Funda and append downloadId based on Edgar filings, export file with ids to scan for keywords
 5. Nodejs: Scan 10-Ks for keywords
 6. SAS: Import keywords, create index